fluent/fluent-bit-docs/pipeline/filters/log_to_metrics.md

 #### Metric label_values
-As you can see, the label sets defined by `label` and `label_field` are added to the metric.
+As you can see, the label sets defined by `add_label` and `label_field` are added to the metric.
 The lines in the metric represent every combination of labels.
 Only actually used combinations are displayed here.
 To see this, you can add a dummy `dummy` input to your configuration.

 The metric output would then look like:
 ```text